chris-se/tiny-initramfs/README.md

 that it may be fixed.

 Find out the compile command required to use your C library.
-For example, with musl it's `musl-gcc`, with dietlibc it's `"diet gcc"`.
+For example, with dietlibc it's `"diet gcc"`, with musl it's `musl-gcc`.

 Use

+    ./configure CC="diet gcc"
-    make CC=musl-gcc
+    make

 to compile the `tiny_initramfs` binary and

-    make initrd.img CC=musl-gcc
+    make initrd.img

 to auto-create the initramfs image.
-Replace `musl-gcc` with the appropriate command for your libc implementation.
+Replace `"diet gcc"` with the appropriate command for your libc implementation.

+Note that if you specify `CFLAGS` (potentially via your build system) you should take care to specify `-Os` and *not* to specify any debug (`-g`) options, as those tend to increase the binary size quite a bit.
+`./configure` will warn you about it, but it not abort in that case, because the binary will work.
+Likewise, if you don't use an alternative libc implementation but glibc, `./configure` will warn you about it, because that will increase the binary size by a factor of 10 to 20.

+You may specify multiple options to enable/disable certain features in the initramfs.
+Specifically, you can disable UUID mounting support (enabled by default), and you can enable NFSv4 support (disabled by default).
+A list of possible options is displayed when using

+    ./configure --help

 The initramfs creation is really simple, you may also do so manually: